 Abstract (200 words)

-Introduction - Assessing an individual’s cognitive capacity has become an increasingly large part of caring for the elderly.
-In this study, we wanted to determine whether a larger computerized battery of 12 tests could better differentiate individuals with ambiguous MoCA scores.
-Specifically, we were interested to see whether a subset of the computerized test battery tasks that best predicted MoCA scores could be used to classify borderline participants.
+Introduction - Assessing an individual’s cognitive capacity has become an increasingly important part of caring for the elderly.
+In this study, we sought to determine whether an online cognitive test battery could better differentiate individuals with ambiguous MoCA scores; specifically, whether those cognitive tests that best predicted Montreal Cognitive Assessment (MoCA) scores could be used to reclassify borderline participants as ‘impaired’ or ‘unimpaired’.

-Methods – 52 participants completed 12 computerized tests on a touchscreen tablet computer, a MoCA, and a MMSE.
+Methods – 52 elderly participants completed 12 online computerized tests on a touchscreen tablet computer, as well as a MoCA, and a Mini-Mental State Examination (MMSE).

-Results - When the MoCA was used on its own to classify participants into the three categories, 73% of participants were classified as borderline.
+Results - When the MoCA was used on its own to classify participants into the three categories, 73% of participants were classified as borderline (i.e. neither clearly impaired nor unimpaired).
 The addition of a single computerized task increased categorization of patients to 94%.
+The classification accuracy of the MMSE was not improved by including additional online assessment, although the analysis was hampered by ceiling effects in this population of participants.

 Discussion – As the population ages it is important to have a conclusive assessment of cognitive abilities in older adults.
 In this experiment, we have shown how the inclusion of a short battery of computerized tests in addition to the MoCA can better identify impaired and unimpaired individuals.

+Here’s what I would do for my Discussion:

+Discussion – The assessment of cognitive capacity in the elderly can be significantly improved by supplementing traditional paper and pencil tests of cognition such as the MoCA with a single online test of cognitive function, which may have significant personal and legal consequences.

-Assessing an individual’s cognitive capacity has become an increasingly large part of caring for the elderly.
+Assessing an individual’s cognitive capacity has become an increasingly important part of caring for the elderly.
 Cognitive capacity assessments are used to determine the level of care an individual requires and assessment results have legal implications for determining whether an individual is capable of making decisions about property and personal care.
 Full cognitive capacity assessments are difficult and time-consuming to administer.
 Shorter versions have been created that can be used to gain a snapshot understanding of an individual’s capacity and to follow cognitive health changes over long periods of time.
 Currently, one of the most widely used tests is the Montreal Cognitive Assessment (MoCA; Nasreddine et al., 2005).
-The popularity of the MoCA is largely due to how quickly it can be administered (less than 10 minutes) and research has shown its sensitivity to mild cognitive impairments to be higher than other similar tests, such as the Mini-Mental State Examination (MMSE).
+The popularity of the MoCA is largely due to how quickly it can be administered (less than 10 minutes) and its sensitivity to mild cognitive impairments is known to be higher than other similar tests, such as the Mini-Mental State Examination (MMSE).
 The MMSE was developed in 1975 as an efficient way to routinely evaluate psychiatric patients (Folstein, Folstein, & McHugh, 1975) and is still used to evaluate cognitive states by health-care professionals around the world.

-One shortfall of such paper-pencil tests is ambiguity in how to determine threshold scores as well as how to interpret scores that fall near the threshold.
-Ambiguity in how to classify tests scores can cause misdiagnosis of individuals and result in inappropriate changes to treatment Specifically, the threshold recommended by the MoCA may not be valid in aging populations and researchers have proposed lowering the threshold for aging adults to better capture aging cognition (Damian et al., 2011; Gluhm et al., 2013; Malek-Ahmadi et al., 2015).
-In the hopes of better categorizing patients’ cognitive abilities, a computerized battery of two tests was used to further classify individuals with ambiguous MoCA scores (Brenkel, Shulman, Hazan, Herrmann, & Owen, 2017).
-The scores on the computerized tests were used to categorize individuals as impaired or unimpaired indicating that the computerized test battery was capable of a more fine-grained classification of cognitive abilities.
+One shortfall of paper-pencil tests like the MoCA and the MMSE is ambiguity about how to determine threshold (or ‘cut off’) scores, as well as how to interpret scores that fall near that threshold.
+Ambiguity about how tests scores should be classified can lead to misdiagnosis of individuals and result in inappropriate changes to treatment.
+For example, the threshold recommended by the MoCA may not be valid in aging populations and some studies have suggested that it should be lowered for this population (Damian et al., 2011; Gluhm et al., 2013; Malek-Ahmadi et al., 2015).
+In one recent study, an online cognitive battery of two tests was used to improve the classification of individuals with ambiguous MoCA scores (Brenkel, Shulman, Hazan, Herrmann, & Owen, 2017), suggesting that such tests may be capable of a more fine-grained classification of cognitive abilities than traditional paper-and-pencil approaches.